Vision Therapy for Convergence Insufficiency

 The Vision Therapy Process

 We encourage you to schedule a meeting with The Vision Therapy Center of Judson Family Vision Care at the first sign of convergence insufficiency in your child.
-Dr. Judson at The Vision Therapy Center of Judson Family Vision Care will be happy to help your child achieve the best opportunity to improve their reading and learning and improve their overall school performance.
+At The Vision Therapy Center of Judson Family Vision Care, we will be happy to help your child achieve the best opportunity to improve their reading and learning and improve their overall school performance.

-We serve patients from Terre Haute, Bloomington, Youngstown, and Vigo County, all throughout Indiana .
+We serve patients from Terre Haute, Bloomington, Youngstown, Vigo County and throughout Indiana .